CSCfi/Kielipankki-utilities/docs/howto_korp_publish.md

 ## Publish on the production Korp
 Once the corpus works as desired in the test version of Korp, it is ready to be installed on the production Korp.
-Jyrki Niemi takes care of the installation.
+Ask someone with the rights to take care of the installation.
 Usually the corpus will be published as a **beta version** for approximately two weeks.
 If during this time someone notices problems and changes need to be done to the data, it will not be necessary to change the version of the corpus.

 ### Beta version
 In order to publish the corpus as a beta version, you have to add information to the corpus configuration.